 Your dog won't know you're gone!

 I'm Lisa, 25, and I've spent my whole life around animals.
-Growing up, my family adopted/cared for nine different dogs (but not all at once, though that would've been awesome), as well as a couple birds, a hamster, LOTS of fish, and one cat.
+I grew up in Bunker Hill, IL and my family adopted/cared for 9 different dogs (but not all at once, though that would've been awesome), as well as a couple birds, a hamster, LOTS of fish, and one cat.
 Dogs really are extended family and I give them plenty of love and affection and energy.
 Every dog is different and you know yours better than anyone; I will give careful attention to any and all special requests you have and will make sure your dog is comfortable, happy, and safe.

 I work at an office during the day, but am free to stay with or check up on your precious pup as often and as long as needed.
 I'm the perfect option if you're going to be traveling for any length of time, and while my landlady doesn't allow dogs, I would be more than happy to house your cat, bird, hamster, rat, rabbit or plant for as long as you need.

 I enjoy taking walks and entertaining energetic dogs, and am incredibly patient with cats who aren't accustomed to strangers.